mgrgic1/-49900-Server-Backend/README.md

 `localhost:5000/userGoals/remove/goalId` - DELETE request to remove a user's goal.
 Must specify a GOAL ID, not a user id.

 # User Expenses Commands:
-`localhost:5000/userExpenses/expenseById/expenseId` - GET request to view a specific user expense.
+`localhost:5000/userExpenses/expenseById/:expenseId` - GET request to view a specific expense.
 Must specify the expenseId (not the user's id)

-`localhost:5000/userExpenses/userId` - GET request to view ALL expenses for a particular user.
-Must specify the user's id
+`localhost:5000/userExpenses/currentUser` - GET request to view ALL expenses for the current user

+`localhost:5000/userExpenses/currentUser/currentMonth` - GET request to view current user's expeneses in a given month

+`localhost:5000/userExpenses/currentUser/getExpenseByMY/:month/:year` - GET request to view current user's expenses by a specific month and year

 `localhost:5000/userExpenses/add` - POST request to add a new expense to the database for a specific user

-`localhost:5000/userExpenses/edit/expenseId` - PUT request to edit a specific expense.
+`localhost:5000/userExpenses/edit/:expenseId` - PUT request to edit a specific expense.
 Must specify the expense id

-`localhost:5000/userExpenses/remove/expenseId` - DELETE request to remove a specific expense.
+`localhost:5000/userExpenses/remove/:expenseId` - DELETE request to remove a specific expense.
 Must specify the expense id

+# User Income Commands:
+`localhost:5000/userIncome/incomeById/:incomeId` - GET request to view a specific income.
+Must specify the incomeId (not the user's id)

+`localhost:5000/userIncome/currentUser` - GET request to view ALL income for the current user

+`localhost:5000/userIncome/currentUser/currentMonth` - GET request to view current user's income in a given month

+`localhost:5000/userIncome/currentUser/getExpenseByMY/:month/:year` - GET request to view current user's income by a specific month and year

+`localhost:5000/userIncome/add` - POST request to add a new income to the database for a specific user

+`localhost:5000/userIncome/edit/expenseId` - PUT request to edit a specific income.
+Must specify the income id

+`localhost:5000/userIncome/remove/:expenseId` - DELETE request to remove a specific income.
+Must specify the income id